percona/k8spsmdb-docs/docs/update.md

     * `Never` or `Disabled` - disable automatic upgrades.

+!!! note
-**NOTE**: When automatic upgrades are disabled by the `apply` option, Smart Update functionality will continue working for changes triggered by other events, such as rotating a password, or changing resource values.
+    When automatic upgrades are disabled by the `apply` option, Smart Update functionality will continue working for changes triggered by other events, such as rotating a password, or changing resource values.

 2. Make sure the `versionServiceEndpoint` key is set to a valid Version